Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * K13 set robot kinematics and must be defined first
 * B"robotType=..." specify robot type
 * A"a:..." minimum, maximum and home angles
-* C"nr:..." screw parameters
+* C"para=..." screw parameters
 * D"n:..."
 Denavit-Hartenberg (DH) parameters
-* P"axisTypes=..." specify types of joints
-* P"mapDriveLetterDn=..." assign drive number to Dn
-* P"orientationType=..." set mode of orientation calculation
-* P"workingMode=..." set working mode
-* P"quality=..." set quality level
-* P"logLevel=..." set log level
+* P"para=..." special parameters
 * S segments per second
 * T minimum segment length in mm

+P"axisTypes=..." is the most important setting, as it defines how many axes are used.

+C and D are alternative methods to describe the properties of links and joints.
+C is preferred.

 Most changes in config.g don't need a reboot, but when a drive or letter assignments change, a reboot is probably necessary.